 In the bid to empower the youth to be transformational leaders whilst exhibiting its associated skills, it is imperative that the youth are exposed to the characteristics and strategies that help groom such a leader.

-In developing a transformational leader, there is the need for the youth or the individual to create an inspiring vision.
+The developing a transformational leader, there is the need for the youth or the individual to create an inspiring vision.
 In view of this, there is the need for the leader to create and communicate effectively an inspiring vision that followers are ready to follow with reason.
 An outlined vision must communicate the reason for forming the team and the objectives to be achieved.
 It is also important to critically analyze the environment in which the team is expected to operate within.
 This helps to design an effective strategy that addressed all challenges that are anticipated in the future (Sheppard, 2002)

 Also, there is the need for transformational leaders to motivate their followers to buy into their ideas and also help deliver their vision.
 Transformational leadership style must encourage leaders to develop and implement a mission statement that appeals to the values of the followers whilst inspiring them to be led.